| ||Here you'll find all the different Code Lyoko DVDs, released throughout the world, as well as various CDs containing bonus videos.|

 Finally, 3 months after the end of season 4 in France, they started to release the episodes of season 4 on DVD (with the Prequel included), then the complete season 1 for the first time, and this despite a failure in launching a complete season 1 set in volumes containing more bonus features.

-So lack of sales led the complete season 1 set to be released quickly, comprised of 26 episodes and the same bonus features as on the first DVDs.
+So a lack of sales led Funimation to quickly release the complete season 1 set in the USA, comprising of 26 episodes and the same bonus features as on the first DVDs.